How to Compare Two Websites for SEO

 Can I compare my site to any competitor?

 Yes.
 You can compare your site to any publicly accessible website.
 Enter both URLs into Clarity SEO's Compare tool and it will analyse both simultaneously.
 The competitor site doesn't need to be in the same industry — sometimes comparing against any top-ranking site in your niche reveals universal best practices you're missing.
+That said, the most actionable insights come from comparing against sites that rank for the same keywords you're targeting.

 What should I look for when comparing two websites for SEO?